-Notification Icon

-Notification Description

-The cameras notification will only appear to alert the user when cameras are down.
-Clicking on it allows one to see which cameras these are.

-The licensing notification will be permanently present, but will change colour depending on licensing status.

-Orange indicates that there are demo licenses due to expire.

-Red means either missing or expired licenses.

-The performance monitor notification is permanently present, and will allow viewing of performance statistics.
-See the Appendix of this document for a full explanation.

-The connection status icon is permanently present, and indicates the status of the connection to the current Site.

-Video Analytics notification.
-Warns the user when an error has occurred which involves one or more of the video feeds on a Site.
+Notific ation Icon Notification Description 💄 dvs (Administrator) · 🤣 CathexisVision Premium This represents the main license of the unit.
+Supplie d to Documentation by Cathexis Internal The distributor of the license. - The cameras notification will of allows one to see which camer only appear to alert the user when cameras are down.
+Clicking on it ras these are.
+0 The licensing notification wil licensing status.
+I be permanently present, but will change colour depending on Admin Green indicates a healthy licen Ø Orange indicates that there are Red means either missing or ex · \bowtie notification is permanently present, and will allow viewing of Appendix of this document for a full explanation. Ņ The connection status icon is the current Site. permanently present, and indicates the status of the connection to ٨ Video Analytics notification.
+Notes the video feeds on a States on Warns the user when an error has occurred which involves one or ite.
 Failover notification will provide information about the status of existing failover servers.

-Database volume/slice or performance notification.
-It can also indicate when cameras have been configured to record without being assigned a database

-Failover database synchronization notification.
-The failover server is transferring recorded footage back to the main server after recovery.

-LPR notification.
-It will show an error when there are LPR license/dongle problems.

-A health alert notification.
-Check the tooltip to see the health status.
-If the primary disk is "full" the health alert will be triggered.

-Tamper detection alarm.
+2 Database volume/slice or perf configured to record without b ormance notification.
+It can also indicate when cameras have been eing assigned a database Failover database synchronizat footage back to the main serve ion notification.
+The failover server is transferring recorded er after recovery.
+2 LPR notification.
+It will show ar n error when there are LPR license/dongle problems. Ô A health alert notification.
+Che the health alert will be triggere ck the tooltip to see the health status.
+If the primary disk is "full" ed. ۷ Tamper detection alarm.
 It will indicate the cameras where a tamper has been detected.
 A gateway notification.
-It is shown if the gateway database could not be started.
+It is sho own if the gateway database could not be started.